 The Mersey Tidal Bore begins in south Liverpool and then passes through the widest part of the estuary before reaching the Runcorn Gap and Fiddler’s Ferry.

 It speeds up on the final run into Warrington where it ends on hitting a weir, more than twenty miles from the coast.
-This post describes the tidal bore in more detail.
+The Mersey Estuary: A Travel Guide at this link describes the tidal bore in more detail, including timings, viewpoints and the best tidal conditions.

 Morecambe Bay